shieldproject/shield/docs/API.md

 The following error messages can be returned:

-- **no username given** - The required field `username` was not supplied.
-Note that this is errant behavior, inconsistent with the rest of the SHIELD API.
-It should be FIXME'd before v8.
-- **no password given** - The required field `password` was not supplied.
-Note that this is errant behavior, inconsistent with the rest of the SHIELD API.
-It should be FIXME'd before v8.
-- **Unable to authenticate** - An internal error occurred and should be investigated by the site administrators.
+- **Unable to log you in** - An internal error occurred and should be investigated by the site administrators.

 - **Incorrect username or password** - The supplied credentials were incorrect; either the user doesn't exist, or the password was wrong.
-- **Unable to create session** - An internal error occurred and should be investigated by the site administrators.
-- FIXME - one more error, but waiting on Tom to submit a PR.

 ### GET /v2/auth/logout